matt7xu/gamerCord/README.md

    flask run
    ```

-7. Cd inside the `react-app` directory, and run your React app
+7. Open a new terminal. cd into the `react-app` directory, and run your React app as frontend

    ```bash
    npm install